dylanpieper/ShinySurveyJS-Template/readme.md

     /?survey=survey_llm&pid=Sam_Altman
     ```

-    -   Use SurveyJS's curly bracket notation with a hidden `pid` field in the json to reactively display the URL query parameters in the UI
+    -   Use SurveyJS's curly brackets with a hidden `pid` field in the json to reactively display the URL query parameters in the UI

     -   In this case, you are not allowed to enter an invalid `pid` to avoid user manipulation